 Spanish owner of Zara sees profits, sales rise

-MADRID (AP) — Spanish fashion retailer Inditex, which owns the Zara store chain, says net profit for its 2015 financial year was up 15 percent thanks to booming sales worldwide.
+MADRID (AP) — Spanish fashion retailer Inditex, which owns the Zara store chain, said Wednesday net profit for its 2015 financial year was up 15 percent thanks to booming sales worldwide.

-Inditex said Wednesday that profit for February 2014 through January 2015 was 2.9 billion euros ($3.2 billion) compared with 2.5 billion euros for the previous 12-month period.
+Inditex said profit for February 2015 through January 2016 was 2.9 billion euros ($3.2 billion) compared with 2.5 billion euros for the previous 12-month period.

 The company said sales rose 15.4 percent to 21 billion euros in the period.